 The net amount (after deduction of any commissions) of each initial investment by an investor who qualifies under the Accredited Investor Exemption or under the Offering Memorandum Exemption must be not less than the amount specified by the Manager which is currently \$5,000.
-The Manager reserves the right to change the minimum amounts for initial investments in the Fund at any time, from time to time, and on a case-by-case basis, subject to regulatory requirements.
+The minimum aggregate subscription price is waived for purchases of Series F, Series FH and Series FT units by fully managed accounts.
+The The Manager reserves the right to change the minimum amounts for initial investments in the Fund at any time, from time to time, and on a case-by-case basis, subject to regulatory requirements.

-Each additional investment by an investor must be not less than the amount specified by the Manager which is currently \$5,000.
+Each additional investment by an investor, other than a purchase of Series F, Series FH or Series FT units by a fully managed account, must be not less than the amount specified by the Manager which is currently \$5,000.